tarazis/halal-web/README.md

 - Support for mobile browsers
 - Safe mode requiring a password when blurring/unblurring
 - Permanent blur/unblur of specific elements on a webpage
-- Image recognition for smart detection of images/videos that violate islamic standards of `Tasweer`
+- Image recognition for smart detection of images/videos that violate islamic standards of `Tasweer` and `Thawat Al Arwah`

 ## Contact us
 Feel free to contact me with any suggestions or comments via email at `tarazis97@gmail.com`